If you have a daughter, at some point, you’re going to be putting together a first period kit for a tween.

 She should be able to reach into her period kit for anything that she’d need to get through her cycle with minimal discomfort and a greater appreciation for the way our bodies work.

 What do i put IN A FIRST PERIOD KIT for a tween?

 Making a period kit to celebrate your daughter’s first cycle doesn’t have to be hard or expensive.

 At a bare minimum the kit should include period supplies, products to ease discomfort, and something special for your girl.

-Here’s a list of items to put in your period kit:
+This is what to put in your first period kit:

 - Period panties.
 A more sustainable option than pads.